aisingapore/ai-practitioner-handbook/book/6-modelling/eval-metrics.md

    - Mean Average Precision (mAP): AP is calculated individually for each class, then performed averaging of AP values over all classes

-# High level metrics (Regression)
+# High level metrics (for regression problems)
 This section covers some of the most common metrics used for evaluating model for regression problem.

 1. Mean Square Error (MSE)

    Average of the squared differences between the actual and the predicted values.
 The lower the value, the better the regression model.
-It penalizes the outliers most, not very useful when outliers is present.
+It penalizes the outliers most.

 2. Root Mean Square Error (RMSE)

    Square root of MSE, used when MSE value is too big for comparsion

-3. MAE
+3. Mean Absolute Error (MAE)

    Similar to Mean Square Error (MSE) but taking sum of absolute value of error.
 MSE gives larger penalization to big prediction error as compare to MAE.

+MSE, RMSE, MAE are  not very useful when outliers is present.

 4. R2